 - The samples must be taken from actual imported products.
 One of the two following variants must be applied: - Variant 1 Sampling in Switzerland: Individual tests carried out throughout the year or collective tests at least once per calendar year, where the samples are made up of logical amounts of the same products.
-It must be guaranteed that, in the event that residues are detected, tests of individual deliveries can be conducted. - Variant 2 Sampling at the exporter (the last location before direct import into Switzerland): An independent body is responsible for sampling, and the sample is representative for the corresponding lot.
+It must be guaranteed that, in the event that residues are detected, tests of individual deliveries can be conducted. - Variant 2 Sampling at the exporter (the last location before direct import into Switzerland): An independent body (with no commercial interest in the goods concerned) is responsible for sampling, and the sample is representative for the corresponding lot.
 The goods are tested in the state of processing and packaging in which they will be exported directly to Switzerland.
 No collective tests are allowed with this variant. - The following applies to both variants: Testing must be conducted by a laboratory in Switzerland or a laboratory that has been approved by the Bundesverband Naturkost Naturwaren (BNN) e.
 V. (an accredited laboratory using accredited laboratory methods, e.g. ISO 17025).
-GMO testing may be conducted by a BNN-approved laboratory if the GMO testing takes place in an accredited area of the laboratory. - Each test report must clearly pertain to a specific imported product, for instance by naming the lot number. - Positive test results must be reported immediately to the certification body (in accordance with the terms of the contract with the certification body) and to Bio Suisse (by means of the notification form for residues in Bud products, see www.bio-suisse.ch → Import with Bio Suisse → Residues & Pest Management → Notification form for residues in Bud products. - The importer is responsible for complying with these requirements. - In individual cases, if the procedure described above cannot be followed, then derogations may be granted in advance upon request.
+This also applies to GMO and radioactivity tests, although there is no specific standard of BNN approval for these methods. - Each test report must clearly pertain to a specific imported product, for instance by naming the lot number. - Positive test results must be reported immediately to the certification body (in accordance with the terms of the contract with the certification body) and to Bio Suisse (by means of the notification form for residues in Bud products, see www.bio-suisse.ch). - The importer is responsible for complying with these requirements. - In individual cases, if the procedure described above cannot be followed, then derogations may be granted in advance upon request. - The fulfilment of any testing requirements in accordance with Swiss or foreign laws or organic farming ordinances is always a prerequisite for trading under the Bud.
+The requirements in this appendix also apply.
+However, tests conducted in accordance with such requirements are counted with regard to the Bio Suisse requirements.